Is Eating Fried Food for Breakfast Bad for You?

 What to Fry

 If deep frying is overkill, then shallow frying might be the happy medium.
 Whole grain oatmeal pancakes are technically a fried food for breakfast.
 They will give you the carbohydrates you need to keep your energy up, the fat you need to keep you going as well as all the goodness of whole grain cereals.
 Frying an omelette can also be very beneficial as you'll be able to add vegetables to the dish.
 This provides vitamins and nutrients which many people only eat later in the day.
 The eggs can provide protein to help give you energy and build muscle strength.

 What to Fry In

 The oil you use to fry is important.
 Soy oil, corn oil and canola oil are some of the worst oils to use for frying as they contain omega-6 fatty acids which lead to inflammation.
 Their methods of production can also make their health benefits dubious.
 Olive oil is one of the best all rounders as it is high antioxidants.
 It is also thought to help lower risk of heart disease compared to other oils.
 Peanut oil is another example of a particularly good oil.
 It has vitamin E benefits and can also help lower cholesterol thanks to the presence of mono- and polyunsaturated fats.

 One key thing to remember when eating fried food for breakfast is make sure you don't heat the oil too hot.
 If you get the oil too hot it will reach its smoke point.
 You will literally see it smoking and it is believed this can release carcinogenic substances which are not good for you.

 This article is merely informative, oneHOWTO does not have the authority to prescribe any medical treatments or create a diagnosis.
 We invite you to visit your doctor if you have any type of condition or pain.

-If you'd like to read similar articles to Is Eating Fried Food for Breakfast Bad for You?, we recommend you browse around our Healthy living category.
+If you want to read similar articles to Is Eating Fried Food for Breakfast Bad for You?, we recommend you visit our Healthy living category.